 This does not mean that those who choose not to have intimate relationships are losing out on something.
 It’s just a matter of personal choice.

-How Does One Become Sexually Healthy?
+How Does One Become Sexually Healthy and Happy?

 While eating healthy and maintaining an active lifestyle does enhance the experience, intercourse is about two people.
 You cannot isolate one person in the experience while evaluating the whole equation.